homer0/aurelia-class-enhancements/README.md

 Just like on any other class you use in the Aurelia context, you can use the `@inject` decorator on an enhancement in order to inject dependencies.

-Will use the enhancement from the first example and trigger an event before the log messages.
+We'll use the enhancement from the first example and trigger an event before the log messages.

 ```js
 import { inject } from 'aurelia-framework';